Axway/api-builder-docs/content/en/docs/release_notes/ikeja.md

 * #7302: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) now supports a new option "Lower-case all headers" that will force all headers to be lower-cased before they are passed into the flow, including OpenAPI header parameters, which would normally be case-sensitive.
 * #7284: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) now supports a new option "Flatten parameters" that flattens all OpenAPI parameters into a single request property "params" that will be accessible in the flow from `$.request.params`.
 * #7292: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) now supports a new option "Parse date parameters" that makes `string` parameters with format `date` or `date-type` accessible as Date objects in the flow.
-* #7291: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) now supports a new option "Request validation" that allows switching the restrictiveness from 'error' to 'warn'.
-Required properties are always enforced.
+* #7291: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) now supports a new option "Request validation" that allows toggling between "error" and "warn" modes.
+When set to "warn" and request validation fails, the app will not respond with 500 but will execute the flow and will respond with the result of its execution.
 * #7277: Now supports deletion of imported OpenAPI specifications.

 ## Fixes